<?xml version="1.0" encoding="utf-8"?>

 xmlns:dc="http://purl.org/dc/elements/1.1/">

-<channel rdf:about="http://www.startupcto.com/feed.php">
+<channel rdf:about="https://www.startupcto.com/feed.php">

 <title>StartupCTO processes</title>